 Additionally, the Angel contract includes some more cosmetic-focused provisions.
 For instance, brand new Angels must be at least 18.
 As for the girls' physiques, the typical high fashion undernourished look is not acceptable.
 In fact, model Candice Swanepoel reportedly came under fire in the past for failing to look "healthy and muscular" enough to maintain her Angel contract.
 As such, models that are contracted as Angels tend to generally give up the high fashion runway (and its different measurement preferences) – with Swanepoel, who has walked for Givenchy and Marc Jacobs recently, being a bit of an exception.
 However, she walks for far fewer houses since landing her Angel wings.

-Taylor Hill, a new Angel, has also been spotted all over the runway during the various fashion weeks, walking for Dolce & Gabbana, Versace, Mugler, Roland Mouret, and Chanel, among other houses; this is likely to change as she begins to devote more time to VS.
+Taylor Hill, an Angel, has also been spotted all over the runway during the various fashion weeks, walking for Dolce & Gabbana, Versace, Mugler, Roland Mouret, and Chanel, among other houses; this is likely to change as she begins to devote more time to VS.

 Non-disclosure: Based on the lack of information available, we are willing to bet that there are some very strict non-disclosure clauses that come along with both "Angel" contracts and VS Fashion Show contracts.